kinmen/Team-16/README.md

     <li><code>naive_token_simi.py, identity reducer</code></li>
 </ol>

-The final output of these MapReduce jobs is then run through the the final MapReduce.
+The final output of these MapReduce jobs is then run through a final MapReduce.
 The following files are run with <code>naive_probabilities.txt</code> as a cache file.
 They will give our model's output predictions.
 <ol>
     <li><code>naive_pred_mapper.py, identity reducer</code></li>
     <li><code>naive_pred_agender_mapper.py, identity reducer</code></li>